There is no consensus on the meaning of Jesus' and Paul's discussions

 reported, Peter and Paul's beliefs were simply wrong.

 A symbolic meaning is the only other choice.
-Religious conservatives generally believe in the
+Religious conservatives generally believe in the inerrancy of the

 Bible.
 Since they believe that Jesus is one person in the Trinity, then he could not have been